 If you will be taking leave, you have to follow the notice requirements set by your employer.
 Generally those requirements should be the same for anyone taking a family or medical leave.
 The notice requirements cannot differ based on the reason for the leave.
 For example, your employer cannot require 90 days notice of a pregnancy leave and only 30 days notice to care for an ailing parent.

 How do I prove a pregnancy discrimination claim?

 Pregnancy discrimination claims are generally proven through circumstantial evidence, just as any other discrimination claim is proven.
 The facts of pregnancy discrimination cases are often very similar: an employee receives glowing reviews until she announces she is expecting.
 Suddenly her performance is heavily criticized and she is told that if she does not improve she will be fired.
 Make sure you ask a lot of questions about the alleged problems with your performance and document everything.
 If you think something is fishy, it is important to keep track of your concerns and how your employer addressed them.
 That circumstantial evidence will be important if you decide to pursue a claim.

 What do I do if I was the victim of pregnancy discrimination?

 There are procedures you must follow to preserve your claim.
 There are also strict timelines for such claims.
-The attorneys at Thompson Hall Santi Cerny & Dooley may be retained to investigate whether you have a discrimination claim.
+The attorneys at Thompson Hall Santi Cerny & Katkov may be retained to investigate whether you have a discrimination claim.